Veterans Resources

 Additional Resources & Priority Registration

-Veterans have access to an Academic Advisor who is familiar with VA Education Benefits.
-It is important to meet with an Academic Advisor to develop an education plan to ensure students are taking the required courses for their designated degree program.
-In order to schedule an appointment students can contact the Veterans Resource Center.
+Military-connected students have access to an Academic Advisor who is familiar with VA Education Benefits.
+It is important to meet with an Academic Advisor to develop an education plan to ensure students take the required courses for their designated degree program.
+In order to schedule an appointment, students can contact the Academic Advising

-TMCC prides itself on our veteran friendly community with our experienced and knowledgeable staff.
-Because of our veteran friendly community, we offer priority registration to veterans, eligible dependents and spouses, Nevada National Guard members, and active duty personnel.
-With priority registration, students have the opportunity to enroll for classes one week prior to the registration date for the upcoming semester.
+TMCC prides itself on our Military-connected student friendly community with our experienced and knowledgeable staff.
+Because of our Military-connected student friendly community, we offer priority registration to veterans, eligible dependents and spouses, Nevada National Guard members, and active duty personnel.
+With priority registration, students have the opportunity to enroll for classes one week before the registration date for the upcoming semester.